ptous/ptp-tools/README.md

 ### Starting `ptpython`
 Once all the above steps are done, you should be able to start an interactive ptpython session by running the command `ptp`.
+Why not use `ptpython`?
+Well, for one thing, `ptp` is shorter, but mainly I didn't want to mask any actual installs of ptpython on the PATH.
+If you don't like the name `ptp` (I can easily imagine that name colliding with other tools), feel free to rename or symlink it.

 ### Caveats
 As mentioned above, ptpython depends on a number of other packages.
 When